-- 17. Target for preoperative radiotherapy should be delineated as following: 1) The gross tumor volume (GTV) is defined using gadolinium-enhanced, T1-weighted MRI, 2) The clinical target volume (CTV) is constructed by expanding the GTV 3.5 4 cm longitudinally and 1.5 cm laterally and antero-posteriorly.
-CTV should include peritumeral edema on T2-weighted scans but should not be expanded beyond the surface of the adjacent bones and fasciae, unless these structures are involved (A). - 18.
+- 17. Target for preoperative radiotherapy should be delineated as following: 1) The gross tumour volume (GTV) is defined using gadolinium-enhanced, T1-weighted MRI, 2) The clinical target volume (CTV) is constructed by expanding the GTV 3.5 4 cm longitudinally and 1.5 cm laterally and antero-posteriorly.
+CTV should include peritumoral edema on T2-weighted scans but should not be expanded beyond the surface of the adjacent bones and fasciae, unless these structures are involved (A) - 18.
 Target for postoperative radiotherapy should be delineated as following: 1) The CTV is extended in all directions by 1.5 cm, except longitudinally, where the expansion is 4 cm.
 Radially, the elective CTV should include the scar and any postoperative fluid collection but does not need to be expanded further than the skin and the surface of the adjacent bones, fasciae, and joints, unless these structures are involved.
-2) The boost is the same volume as the elective CTV, except in the longitudinal direction, where it is defined by the reconstructed GTV, plus a 2 cm margin (A). - 19.
+2) The boost is the same volume as the elective CTV, except in the longitudinal direction, where it is defined by the reconstructed GTV, plus a 2 cm margin (A) - 19.
 Target for radical radiotherapy should be delineated as following: 1) The GTV is defined by the gadolinium-enhanced, T1-weighted MRI, 2) The clinical target volume (CTV) is constructed by expanding the GTV 3.5 4 cm longitudinally and 1.5 cm laterally and antero-posteriorly.
-CTV should include peritumeral edema on T2-weighted scans but should not be expanded beyond the surface of the adjacent bones and fasciae, unless these structures are involved.
-3) The boost CTV is the GTV plus a 2 cm margin in the longitudinal plane, but the radial margin is 0.5 -1.0 cm (A).
+CTV should include peritumoral edema on T2-weigted scans but should not be expanded beyond the surface of the adjacent bones and fasciae, unless these structures are involved.
+3) The boost CTV is the GTV plus a 2 cm margin in the longitudinal plane, but the radial margin is 0.5 -1.0 cm (A)

 Detailed recommendations for radiotherapy definition for dose planning are missing in the majority of the published data.
-Old retrospective data on postoperative radiotherapy suggest cranio-caudal margin that is at least 5 cm and < 10 cm (52) [2b].
-The evidence for standard target definition in this guideline was based on the NCIC prospective trial comparing pre- and postoperative external beam radiotherapy (25) [1b].
-This target definition practice is supported by the optimal local control of 92% in one retrospective study of 56 patients adopting the same guidelines (53) [2b] compared to slightly lower control rate (88%) in another retrospective study using smaller margins (54) [2b].
+Old retrospective data on postoperative radiotherapy suggest cranio-caudal margin that is at least 5 cm and < 10 cm (61) [2b].
+The evidence for standard target definition in this guideline was based on the NCIC prospective trial comparing pre- and postoperative external beam radiotherapy (28) [1b].
+This target definition practice is supported by the optimal local control of 92% in one retrospective study of 56 patients adopting the same guidelines (62) [2b] compared to slightly lower control rate (88%) in another retrospective study using smaller margins (63) [2b].
+Even with advanced delivery methods and daily image guidance, an increased risk of marginal miss and local recurrence was found when using smaller margins (64).
 Including the postoperative fluid collection in adjuvant radiotherapy is based on one retrospective study of 88 patients of sarcoma in the trunk wall and extremities who received postoperative radiotherapy.
 The postoperative fluid collection was included in the majority of the patients.
 After a median follow-up of 4.3 years, patients with and without fluid collection had 5-year local control rates of 77.7% and 90.8% (P = 0.105).
-Eight patients with fluid collection had local recurrence, of which six patients had recurrent tumors at or within 4 cm of the collection wall suggesting that it could be a risk factor for recurrence (55) [3b].
+Eight patients with fluid collection had local recurrence, of which six patients had recurrent tumours at or within 4 cm of the collection wall suggesting that it could be a risk factor for recurrence (65) [3b].

-Various consensus papers and guidelines confirmed the use of the same target for preoperative and postoperative radiotherapy (40, 56-58).
+Various consensus papers and guidelines confirmed the use of the same target for preoperative and postoperative radiotherapy(45, 66-68).